The University of British Columbia rolled to a fourth straight sweep of the titles at the 2020 U SPORTS Swimming Championships in Victoria.

 Kelsey Wog (above), Markus Thormeyer, and Emily Overholt will all be chasing at their 4th individual wins on Saturday.

 Emily Overholt has won five gold medals through two days of the U SPORTS Championships and is position to add to her haul on the final night.

 After winning two individual gold medals on day one, Victoria’s Danielle Hanus enters day two finals with the top seed in two more events.

 More U Sports

-The University of Toronto swimming program is pleased to announce that Tyler Wall, Nicholas Bulban and Bernard Godolphin have all signed letters of intent and committed to swim for the Varsity Blues beginning in the 2019-20 season.
+Brendan Oswald and Raili Kary have signed their letters of intent and committed to the Varsity Blues beginning in the 2020-21 season.

 Copy and paste the code below into your web editor to embed this category's top swimming stories into your website.